 On the other hand, digital transformation is a broader concept that uses technology to fundamentally transform business processes, models, and strategies.
 The long-term approach requires a culture-shift to result in increased opportunities, improved customer experiences, and escalated growth.

 The first step to drive true digital change requires companies to rethink their business models and adopt new tools.
-These can include RPA, data analytics, BPM, artificial intelligence, and other technologies that drive innovation.
+These can include RPA, data analytics, workflow management, artificial intelligence, and other technologies that drive innovation.

 But implementing new technologies is only one slice of the pie; the other—arguably more difficult—piece requires a fundamental shift in an organization’s mindset, culture, and processes.
 In fact, studies have shown that 87 percent of C-suites and executives agree culture creates bigger barriers to digital transformation than technology.
 According to a 2016 report by McKinsey, “sustaining a transformation’s impact typically requires a major reset in mindsets and behaviors”